-The final decision made wa to have a large ERHS presence a the July 6 school board meeting Interested people were encour aged to ask to sign up to spea as visitors.
-A possible rally be fore the meeting was discussed An ERHS teacher commenter "that Dr. Metts has backed down before when a community is re ally involved and used a big turn out for the board meeting to ge their point across.
-A parent o several ERHS students, who asked not to be identified, argued that "We are too adversarial.
-We
+The final decision made was to have a large ERHS presence at the July 6 school board meeting.
+Interested people were encouraged to ask to sign up to speak as visitors.
+A possible rally before the meeting was discussed.
+An ERHS teacher commented "that Dr. Metts has backed down" before when a community is really involved and used a big turnout for the board meeting to get their point across.
+A parent of several ERHS students, who asked not to be identified, argued that "We are too adversarial.
+We must stay polite and politically correct.
+Even if the process is not what we want it to be, we must welcome that person and show that person what ERHS is like."